 - "Isobel Armstrong, Victorian Poetry: Poetry, Poetics and Politics."
 The Victorian Literature Handbook.
 Ed.
 Alexandra Warwick and Martin Willis.
 New York and London: Continuum, 2008.

-- Reviews in Victorian Periodicals Review, Modern Philology, In-Between, Cithara, H-ALBION, New Books in Nineteenth-Century Studies.
+- Reviews in Journal of British Studies, Victorian Studies, Nineteenth-Century Contexts, Victorians Institute Journal, Comparative Literature Studies, Religion and Literature, Religion and the Arts, Journal of Religion, RaVON, Victorian Periodicals Review, Modern Philology, In-Between, Cithara, H-ALBION, New Books in Nineteenth-Century Studies, Open Letters Monthly.
 Staff reviewer, Choice (2001- ).